a-belevich/blog/averages_in_metrics.md

 ![](/images/averages_in_metrics/graph1.png)
 Very reasonable to my taste.

 What's the cause of the sudden drops in volumes?
-The Weeknd.
+[This guy](https://en.wikipedia.org/wiki/The_Weeknd).
 We don't deploy during weekends (and during Fridays).
 And we do actively deploy during the weekdays.

 Apparently, I had a wrong mental model.
 Those 2 ways to calculate the average request rate should produce similar